- Created by Maffioletti Sergio (ID), last modified by Coman Schmid Diana Elena (ID) on Jun 06, 2023

 - Specifications and prices are indicative and may vary depending on supplier, product life cycle, technological changes, etc.

-- Prices include costs (e.g. VAT) that are not covered by funding agencies like the ERC.
+- When not otherwise specified, prices include costs that are not covered by funding agencies like the ERC.

 - ETH-internal prices are subsidized by ETH and are therefore valid only for members of the ETH domain.
 ETH-external prices are valid for customers that are not members of the ETH domain.